See a list of chapters.

 place of the last rendezvous of the most august mummies.
 The breaths

-of air that reach us between these rocks are become suddenly burning,
+of air that reach us between these rocks have become suddenly burning,

-and the site seems to belong no longer to earth but to some calcined
+the site seems to belong no longer to Earth but to some rocky

 chain, in the distance so delicately rose, is positively frightful now